 Cleopatra’s Needle: A pink granite obelisk – a twin to the one in New York’s Central Park – was made for the Egyptian Pharaoh Tuthmose III in about 1500 BC.
 Its association with Cleopatra began when it was moved to Alexandria and then in the 19th century it was given to the British, but they had to wait several decades to have it moved over due to its weight!

-The Cenotaph: The focal point of rememberance celebrations on the 11th November each year, the Cenotaph stands in Whitehall.
+The Cenotaph: The focal point of remembrance celebrations on the 11th November each year, the Cenotaph stands in Whitehall.
 In 1920 it replaced a temporary structure built after WWI and now stands as a permanent memorial to the fallen of all conflicts.

 Peter Pan Statue: The Peter Pan statue features squirrels, rabbits, mice and fairies climbing up to Peter, who is at the top of the bronze statue.
 J.M.
 Barrie who wrote Peter Pan lived close to Kensington Gardens and published his first story in 1902, using the gardens for inspiration.

 Wellington Arch: Originally built as an entrance arch to Buckingham Palace, it became a victory arch to celebrate Wellington’s defeat of Napolean.
-The Angel of Peace on a four horse chariot, the largest bronze sculpture in Europe, stands atop this impressive arch.
+The Angel of Peace on a four-horse chariot, the largest bronze sculpture in Europe, stands atop this impressive arch.

 Postman’s Park Memorial: This small park, opened in 1900, has a hidden secret – a wall of memorial plaques – commemorating the bravery of ordinary people, policemen, and firemen who gave their own lives to save another.
 Plaques are set into the wall and are made of Royal Doulton china designed by William De Morgan.